Fluence Bioengineering, Inc.: Fluence Launches SPYDR 2h, Enabling Commercial Cannabis Cultivators to Produce Higher Crop Yields

-Fluence's SYPDR 2h offers greater light intensity, efficiency and a 24% increase in PPF
+Fluence's SPYDR 2h offers greater light intensity, efficiency and a 24% increase in PPF

 Fluence by OSRAM (Fluence), a leading global provider of energy-efficient LED lighting solutions for commercial cannabis and food production, launched its high-intensity fixture SPYDR 2h.
 The latest addition to Fluence's SPYDR series, the high-output solution produces a photosynthetic photon flux (PPF) of 2,100 µmol/s, a 24% increase over previous fixtures.